Juhee1028/IFN580-Advanced-ML-and-LLM-Project/README.md

 - **BERT text classification**
 - **T5 question–answer generation**

-Other components of the assignment (EDA, dimensionality reduction, clustering)
+Other components of the assignment (dimensionality reduction, clustering)
 were completed by teammates and are **not** included here.

 ---